Kris Bryant Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Kris Bryant and his .528 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Merrill Kelly and the Arizona Diamondbacks at Coors Field, Friday at 8:40 PM ET.
+Kris Bryant -- with a slugging percentage of .528 in his past 10 games, including three extra-base hits -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Tommy Henry on the mound, on April 29 at 8:10 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his last game against the Guardians.
+He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.

 Kris Bryant Game Info & Props vs. the Diamondbacks